In the world in which we live, and by that I mean “IEP land,” the phrase “life skills” can be loaded and confusing.

 Life skills refer to the abilities and competencies necessary for individuals to effectively navigate various aspects of life, such as personal and professional relationships, personal health and well-being, and financial management.

-If you are looking for life skills IEP goals, or independent functioning IEP goals, I have many other lists like that in the transition IEP goals bank.
+If you are looking for life skills IEP goals or independent functioning IEP goals, I have many other lists like that in the transition IEP goals bank.

 Common Life Skill Categories

 All people are different and have differing abilities in various categories.
-How your teenager does in these over-arching categories will vary, even from child to child within the same family.
+How your teenager does in these overarching categories will vary, even from child to child within the same family.

-Some common life skills for teens include:
+Some common life skills include:

 - Communication: the ability to effectively express oneself and listen actively